shivamtomar1/spring-boot-jersey/README.md

 ## Introduction

 I have used spring-boot with jersey framework for this project.

 I used spring-boot to have an embedded server.
-Only requirement to run this is you have Java 1.8 and maven installed on your machine
+Only requirement to run this is you have Java 1.8 and maven installed on your machine.

-Jersey framework is used as a robust JAX-RS framework with easy management of REST Api Paths GSON is used along with DAOs with backend API respose schema and response to frontend schema defined in %APP_ROOT%/src/main/java/com/microservice/nav/dao okhttp client used to make backend http calls, seperate utility class written in %APP_ROOT%/src/main/java/com/microservice/nav/utils
+Jersey framework is used as a robust JAX-RS framework with easy management of REST Api Paths.

+GSON is used along with DAOs with backend API respose schema and response to frontend schema defined in %APP_ROOT%/src/main/java/com/microservice/nav/dao.

+okhttp client used to make backend http calls, seperate utility class written in %APP_ROOT%/src/main/java/com/microservice/nav/utils.

-Custom Error handlers in %APP_ROOT%/src/main/java/com/microservice/nav/ErrorHandling All endpoints to be defined in %APP_ROOT%/src/main/java/com/microservice/nav/endpoints log file generated in %APP_ROOT%/logs/server.log
+Custom Error handlers in %APP_ROOT%/src/main/java/com/microservice/nav/ErrorHandling.

+All endpoints to be defined in %APP_ROOT%/src/main/java/com/microservice/nav/endpoints.

+log file generated in %APP_ROOT%/logs/server.log.

 ## Installation